centrifugal/centrifugo/docs/content/server/configuration.md

 By default Centrifugo runs on all available CPU cores.
 If you want to limit amount of cores Centrifugo can utilize in one moment use this option.

-#### sequence_ttl

-Default: 0

-Sequence TTL in seconds.

-This option sets a time of sequence data expiration in Engine.
-For example sequence meta key in Redis is a HASH that contains current sequence number in channel and epoch value.
-By default sequence data for channels does not expire.

-Though in some cases – when channels created for а short time and then not used anymore – created sequence meta data can stay in memory while not actually useful.
-For example you can have a personal user channel but after using your app for a while user left it forever.
-In long-term perspective this can be an unwanted memory leak.
-Setting a reasonable value to this option (usually much bigger than history retention period) can help.
-In this case unused channel sequence data will eventually expire.

-At moment this option **only supported by Redis Engine** (with seconds resolution).

-Available since v2.3.0

 ### Advanced endpoint configuration.

 After you started Centrifugo you have several endpoints available.
 As soon as you have not provided any extra options you have 3 endpoints by default.